 Are Your Ends, Ways, and Means in Balance?
+Planning and Strategy

+Planning and strategy is always vital.
 As the old saying goes, ‘If you don’t know where you are going, any road will get you there.’
 You and your team don’t want to find yourselves on the ‘bus to Abilene’, as introduced by Jerry Harvey in his 1988 article, The Abilene Paradox: The Management of Agreement.
 We have seen this scenario play out in unintended consequences in the military, government, and business.
 Your strategy is the roadmap and your culture is the glue that holds it all together during the trip.
 The worst of all circumstances is an organization without strategic direction, with a dysfunctional culture.
 Working hard, but going nowhere.

 Our focus on 28 August 2014 was on President Obama, who shockingly stated during a press conference that ‘we don’t have a strategy to deal with the Islamic State of Iraq and the Levant (ISIL)’.
 This frankly comes as no surprise and our sense is that the ship of state is indeed rudderless.
 No business leader would or should accept this lack of strategic foresight and direction in their organization.
 Why should we accept it in our government?
 America deserves better.
 Our troops and their families certainly deserve better.